MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 ::: moniker range=">= azure-devops-2019"

-### How do I preserve my version control labels?
+### How do I preserve my version control labels or tags?

+> [!CAUTION]
-Any version control labels that are applied during a build pipeline that arent automatically created from the Sources task will be preserved.
-However...
+> Any version control labels or tags that are applied during a build pipeline that arent automatically created from the Sources task will be preserved, even if the build is deleted.
-# Version control labels automatically created from the builtin sources task during a build will be deleted when your build is deleted.
+> However, any version control labels or tags that are automatically created from the Sources task during a build are considered part of the build artifacts and will be deleted when the build is deleted.

-If you need to preserve version control labels, you'll need to either tag or label it manually (or via an additional task/script in the pipeline) or manually retain any associated builds.
+If version control labels or tags need to be preserved, even when the build is deleted, they will need to be either applied as part of a task in the pipeline, manually labeled outside of the pipeline, or the build will need to be retained indefinitely.

 ::: moniker-end